Archive How to Put Parental Control on Kindle

 Kids these days are used to smartphones and laptops that turn into tablets.
 To many of them, a flip phone is a relic of the past.
 Kids have made a habit of turning their attention to whatever device that has a bright screen, whether it be a TV, laptop, tablet, or e-reader.

 The solution to this problem might seem absurd, but it’s getting a bright screen that they can only use to read.
-E-readers such as Amazon’s Kindle devices allow your child to read books using a device they can easily concentrate on.
+E-readers like Amazon’s Kindle devices allow your child to read books using a device they can easily concentrate on.
 E-readers also solve the problem of hurting one’s eyes when reading on a phone because of their use of electronic ink.

 Activating Parental Controls on Your Child’s Kindle

-Kindle devices made such an impact on the book-reading community worldwide, that Amazon released the Kindle app on iOS and Android as well.
+Kindle devices made such an impact on the book-reading community worldwide that Amazon released the Kindle app on iOS and Android as well.
 Though many books seem innocent, there are actually quite a number of inappropriate ones in stores.

 Amazon Household Parental Controls